shaikhsell/hello-world/README.md

 # hello-world
 hey I'm learning python web programming and currently I'm using django for this project. this is my fist GitHub project so don't judge.

+this is my first Commit.